miraodasilva/GalicianXotaComposer/README.md

 ## Results
 The RL Tuner results are listed under Results/ for the various configurations mentioned in the paper

+## MIDI Pieces for Evaluation
+The full set of MIDI Pieces we used for our Subjective Evaluation study is under MIDI_Pieces_for_Evaluation/

 ## Guide
 For details on how to reproduce our methodology, including gathering and preprocessing the dataset, training the models and obtaining the heatmaps portrayed in the paper, check GUIDE.txt